ConnorBaker/radiation_ppo/README.md

 2. Test the model using `test_policy.py`, any model changes made to `/ppo/core.py` must also be made in `/eval/core.py`
    - Trained model parameters must be specified by user in the `ac_kwargs` dictionary, line 531 in `test_policy.py`
    - See argument help for more details

+## Tuning

+Setup SSH Keys: To avoid getting the password prompt when running private clusters make sure to setup your ssh keys on the private cluster as follows:

+        ssh-keygen

+        cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys

+### AWS Configurations:

+Follow [instructions detailed here](https://docs.ray.io/en/latest/cluster/cloud.html#cluster-private-setup) for launching on AWS.
+See [AWS Configurations](https://docs.ray.io/en/latest/cluster/aws-tips.html#aws-cluster) for recipes on customizing AWS clusters.

+### Local On Premise Cluster:

+#### Set Up Cluster

+1. Create cluster_config.yml from example-full.yml.
+Be sure to specify the proper head_ip, list of worker_ips, and the ssh_user field.

+2. Create or update the cluster.
+When the command finishes, it will print out the command that can be used to get a remote shell into the head node.

+        ray up tuning/cluster_config.yml

+3. Add `import ray` and `ray.init(address="auto")` to program file.

+4. Tear down the cluster

+        ray down tuning/cluster_config.yml